wassa-workshop/wassa-workshop.github.io/index.md

 ## Paper Submission

 At WASSA 2022, we will accept three types of submissions:
-For the regular research track we accept long & short papers:
+For the regular research track we accept **long** & **short** papers:

-- Long papers
-- Long papers may consist of up to eight (8) pages of content, with any number of additional pages of references, and will be presented orally.
+- **Long** papers may consist of up to eight (8) pages of content, with any number of additional pages of references, and will be presented orally.
 Short papers
-- Long papers may consist of up to four (4) pages of content, with two (2) additional pages of references, and will be presented either orally or as a poster.
+- **Short** papers may consist of up to four (4) pages of content, with two (2) additional pages of references, and will be presented either orally or as a poster.

 Submissions can be done through ARR (see the <a href="https://aclrollingreview.org/cfp">ARR CFP guidelines</a>) or alternatively directly through our [OpenReview website](https://openreview.net/group?id=aclweb.org/ACL/2022/Workshop/WASSA).
 For more information about templates, guidelines, and instructions, check the ARR Call for Papers.

-New this year is that we also introduce an industry track, for which we accept demo papers:
+New this year is that we also introduce an industry track, for which we accept **demo papers**:
-- Demo papers

-Demo papers describe system demonstrations, ranging from early prototypes to mature production-ready systems.
+- **Demo papers** describe system demonstrations, ranging from early prototypes to mature production-ready systems.
 Please note that Please note: Commercial sales and marketing activities are not appropriate for this track.
 Demo papers may consist of up to six (6) pages of content, these will be presented as a poster and should include a live demonstration.
 For more information <a href="https://www.2022.aclweb.org/calldemos">click here</a>.

 Additionally, system description papers from the shared task will be presented either orally or as poster.